- ELEOCHARIS ACICULARIS USDA Climate Zone: 3 - 8 Height: 1-2ft Sun: Full sun

 Here's how your plants will look on arrival.
 All plants are dormant with no leaves or foliage.

 Common Spikerush - Eleocharis Palustris

 The Common Spikerush is a perennial, fast growing, flowering grass that grows in every state except Georgia and Florida, as can also be found in Asia and Northern Europe.
 They need moist to wet soil with a PH of 5.5-7.0 and full sun.
-You can find them in mountainous bogs, in drainage ditches, along the side of streams, in wetlands and in coastal swamps.
+You can see them in mountainous bogs, in drainage ditches, along with the side of streams, in wetlands and coastal swamps.

 These plants will grow to be between 1.6’-3.3’ high and can live for 20 years.
 They can be used in bird gardens or to fill in large areas that are bare in fields and lawns.

 The Common Spikerush grows in clumps and will stay green all year long.
-It has very simple leaves that press closely to the lower portion of the stem.
-At the tip of the unbranched stems you will find a small cone or ball that is enclosed by a black or dark brown bract.
+It has very simple leaves that press close to the lower portion of the stem.
+At the tip of the unbranched stems, you will find a small cone or ball that is enclosed by a black or dark brown bract.
 That cone is the flower cluster.
-Each flower cluster will have at least ten flowers and each flower will have a purplish brown leaf.
-The fruit of the Common Spikerush has a single seed and is hard and nut like.
+Each flower cluster will have at least ten flowers, and each flower will have a purplish brown leaf.
+The fruit of the Common Spikerush has a single seed and is hard and nut-like.
 A wide variety of wetland birds depend on this fruit for their food.